arve0/master/thesis.md

 1. Count number of rows and columns.
 2. Align TMA in microscope.
 3. Measure average inter sample displacement.
-4. Find the maximum sized specimen spot and measure it's size.
+4. Find the maximum sized specimen spot and measure its size.
 5. Define an experiment holding the correct number of rows, columns, displacement between samples and sample size.
 6. Update inter sample offsets one by one.